AllenInstitute/ecephys_spike_sorting/ecephys_spike_sorting/modules/automerging/README.md

 ### SpikeInterface implementation

-SpikeInterface does not currently include the ability to automatically merge units, but this is under active development.
-Information that is helpful for making merge decisions, such as waveform similarity and cross-correlograms, can be computed using the `postprocessing` module:
+The SpikeInterface `postprocessing` module can compute information that is helpful for making merge decisions, such as waveform similarity and cross-correlograms:

 ```python
 import spikeinterface.full as si